avan06/PS4CheaterNeo/README.md

 ### Payload

 - `ps4debug` or `ps5debug` can be directly placed in the payloads folder, no longer needing to be placed in the specified path for the FW version.
 (1.0.1.2)
+- Now it also supports the `Frame4` version made by `DeathRGH`, with the same path placed in the payloads folder, applicable firmware versions are 5.05, 9.00, and 11.00.
+(1.0.3.0)
 - You must manually place the downloaded payload in the `\Path\to\PS4CheaterNeo\payloads\` or `\Path\to\PS4CheaterNeo\payloads\\[FW version]\` folder.

 > ex.
 Paths without FW will be prioritized for loading.